Illinois Employer Guide

 state income tax

-No other state deductions: Beyond IL state income tax, Illinois doesn't have a state-run paid family leave, disability insurance, or long-term-care payroll tax.
-Your IL pay stub carries no extra state deductions beyond the 4.95% income tax.
+No other state payroll deductions: Illinois does not have a state-run paid family leave, disability insurance, or long-term-care payroll tax.

 How Nest Payroll handles this

 Each pay period, you pay your employee the net amount directly — through Venmo, Cash App, Zelle, your banking app, or by check.
-We calculate accurate withholdings on every pay stub from day one, including the IL flat 4.95% personal income tax.
-Once you cross the $1,000 quarterly threshold, we register you with IDES.
+Nest generates the pay stub, calculates payroll taxes, and registers you with IDES once Illinois unemployment insurance applies.

 Federal taxes — quarterly EFTPS payments